ihebabbassi/CloudNotes/README.md

-## Cloud Certifications Notes.
+# Cloud Certifications Notes.

 I have gathered some notes about my cloud certifications, hope they help you with your preparations.

-## Cloud Certifications Notes.
+## Achived or Intended Cloud Certifications.
 - AWS Cloud Practitioner
 - AWS Developer Associate
-- AWS SysOps Associate
-- AWS Solutions Architect Associate
+- AWS DevOps Engineer